 A fever and/or noticeable swelling/redness in implanted breast(s) should not be ignored.
 Form and Face patients are asked to contact Dr Norris immediately should any of these symptoms present themselves.

-- The First Few Days After Breast Implant Surgery – When you return home, you will continue to take over-the-counter painkillers.
+- The First Few Days After Breast Enlargement Surgery – When you return home, you will continue to take over-the-counter painkillers.
 You may expect to feel sore and fatigued for several days, so be sure to schedule enough time for rest.
 Dr Norris will advise that you wear a postoperative bra and compression bandage for extra support and positioning while you heal.

 Some women experience tightness in the breast area during this time.
 This is normal.
 It’s due to the fact that your skin is adjusting to the size of your new implants.